 In addition to normal architectural services, we also help our clients with their fundraising efforts, and with identifying and applying for alternative funding from federal, state, local and non-profit organizations.

 Design and project management is led by the principals of this office.
-Thomas C. Celli and Bill Brennan are meeting with clients and making project decisions on a day to day basis.
+Thomas C. Celli and Bill Brennan are meeting with clients and making project decisions on a day-to-day basis.
 This way, we are able to ensure the highest level of commitment, long-term consistent leadership and fast response.

 Giving Back – Community Engagement

 We believe it is the responsibility of any business to give back to the community.
 We encourage members of our team to engage and serve the local, and even the global, communities.
-Thomas C Celli served as a faculty member for The National Science Foundation’s Project Kaleidoscope (PKAL); is a sponsor for eighteen years and an active participant in the Council of Independent Colleges Presidents’ Institute (CIC) events and served as a consulting member of the Learning Spaces Advisory Committee, part of the National Institute for Technology in Liberal Education (NITLE).
+Thomas C Celli served as a faculty member for The National Science Foundation’s Project Kaleidoscope (PKAL); is a sponsor for 23 years and an active participant in the Council of Independent Colleges Presidents’ Institute (CIC) events and served as a consulting member of the Learning Spaces Advisory Committee, part of the National Institute for Technology in Liberal Education (NITLE).
 In ‘American Architects’, Architect Celli was named one of the 300 prominent architects in the United States.
-Thomas C. is a member of the Board of Trustees of the American University in Bulgaria, a member of the 900 year Sovereign Military Order of Malta; and has served on the Board of Directors of Catholic Charities of Pittsburgh; and, a member of the Board of The Urban League of Pittsburgh for twelve years- six years as Vice President.
-Former member of the Pittsburgh Rotary Club, and former member of the Pittsburgh History Center Board of Trustees [aka Heinz History Center];Early member of The Board of Trustee Shady Lane School Pittsburgh; Advisor to Council of Independent Colleges’ Committee to oversee the Historical Survey of seven hundred American campuses funded by the J.Paul Getty Foundation.
+Thomas C. is a member of the Board of Trustees of the American University in Bulgaria, a member of the 900 year old Sovereign Military Order of Malta; and has served on the Board of Directors of Catholic Charities of Pittsburgh; and, a member of the Board of The Urban League of Pittsburgh for twelve years- six years as Vice President.
+Former member of the Pittsburgh Rotary Club, and former member of the Pittsburgh History Center Board of Trustees [aka Heinz History Center];Early member of The Board of Trustees Shady Lane School Pittsburgh; Advisor to Council of Independent Colleges’ Committee to oversee the Historical Survey of seven hundred American campuses funded by the J.Paul Getty Foundation.
 A lineage member of the National Society of the Sons of the American Revolution General Arthur St. Clair Chapter.

 Legacy of Innovation